storyblok/storyblok-docs/content/content-delivery/en/filter-queries/operation-in.md

 sidebarTitle: "in"
 ---

-Filter your entries by checking if your custom attribute (any field inside the `content` field) has a value that is equal to one of the values provided.
+Filter your entries by checking if your custom attribute (any field inside the `content` field) has a value that is equal to one of the values provided, this filter will return all occurrences of content referred to the filter.

 ## Use-cases: in